- PersonalToday’s exchange rate* for CAD/INR personal online money transfer: 52.5891

 - If you have an account that earns interest or if you are buying registered investment products, we are required to keep a record of your social insurance number for income tax reporting purposes.

 Most of the information comes directly from you when you apply for financial products or services.
 We may also need information from credit bureaus, income sources and personal references you have provided to us.
 Obtaining additional information about you from such third parties helps us assess your eligibility for our products/services.
 Of course, we will obtain consent from you before we contact anyone for information about you and we will only request information that is required for providing the service or product selected by you.
-If you withhold your consent, the Bank may be unable to assess your application and complete the transaction.
+If you withhold your consent, the Bank will not be able to assess your application and complete the transaction.

 We obtain your consent for the collection, use or disclosure of your personal information, except as otherwise required or permitted by law.
 As a general matter, we will obtain your consent through our client agreement with you or the application form for the relevant product or services, and for making promotional /marketing offers.